ndrewtl/airspace-jekyll/_posts/2017-02-28-modelling.md

 <a href = "http://tutorials.iq.harvard.edu/R/Rstatistics/Rstatistics.html"> Regression modelling in R, by Harvard University. </a>

+#### If you have any questions about completing this tutorial, please contact us on ourcodingclub@gmail.com

 #### We would love to hear your feedback on the tutorial, whether you did it in the classroom or online:
 https://www.surveymonkey.co.uk/r/NNRS98G